 - UMF Athletics Dept.

-UMF Psychology students in the Counseling Psychology Track are also eligible to receive Mental Health Rehabilitation Technician/Community (MHRT/C) certification from the state of Maine.
+Students in UMF’s Psychology program are also eligible to receive Mental Health Rehabilitation Technician/Community (MHRT/C) certification from the state of Maine.
+While UMF does not provide this state certification, our coursework prepares you for the certification.

 Office of Admissions